 - 14 ounces sweetened condensed milk

-- 8 oz bittersweet chocolate (by weight) (chips or chopped chocolate)
+- 8 ounces bittersweet chocolate (by weight) (chips or chopped chocolate)

 - 3 tablespoons water